-Meaning Reasons for opting this strategy Characteristics It is pursued when an Org. continues to serve in same or similar market and deals in same or similar products Strategic focus is on incremental growth & improvement in functional performance. i) Product has reached maturity stage of PLC. ii) Org. and staff is less risk taking & feels comfortable with status quo.
-Firm has modest growth objective. iii) Environment in which an organisation is operating is relatively stable. iv) Expansion may be perceived as threatening. v) Consolidation is preferred through stability after a period of rapid growth. a) Firms opting for stability strategy follow Same business; Same product; Same market b) It does not involve redefinition of business of company c) It does not require significant investment d) The risk involved in this strategy is less. e) It is safe strategy that maintains status quo f) It focuses on enhancing functional efficiency and minor improvement in product. a 'Do Nothing' strategy? - Inco y also follow stability strategy to rrect o consolidate their market position and prepare for the launch of growth.
+strateg Characteristics It is pursued when an Org. continues to serve in same or similar market and deals in same or similar products Strategic focus is on incremental growth & improvement in functional performance. i) Product has rematurity stage iii) Org. and staff taking & feels with status que modest growth iii) Environment i organisation is is relatively st iv) Expansion ma perceived as the volument of the stabil period of rapide f PLC. less risk mfortable Firm has bjective. b) It does not involve redefinition of business of company c) It does not require significant investment d) The risk involved in this strategy is less. e) It is safe strategy that maintains status quo f) It focuses on enhancing functional efficiency and minor improvement in product.

+Question: Is stability strategy a 'Do Nothing' strategy? - Incorrect

+Note: Small organizations may also follow stability strategy to consolidate their market position and prepare for the launch of growth.